askhatri/temp/database2.md

 ## Table data

-One employee can work for one or more department.
+One employee can work for one or more departments.
 One department can have one or more employees.

 Department table:
 <table>